-Stephen Cook Teresa LeVelle, Chair Danilo Lozano David J. Muller ARTISTS-IN-RESIDENCE:
+Stephen Cook, Chair Teresa LeVelle Danilo Lozano David J. Muller ARTISTS-IN-RESIDENCE:

+Victor Barrientos (Drums) Stephen Billington (Trumpet)

 David Black (Bass)

 Stephen Cook (Piano)

 Theresa Dimond (Percussion)

+Angel Hart (Voice)

 Leslie Ho (Violin and Viola)

-Melanie Jackson (Voice)

 Teresa LeVelle (Composition)

 Yumi Livesay (Piano)

 Danilo Lozano (Flute)

 Melissa McIntosh Landis (Voice)

 David Muller (Bassoon)

-Diane Muller (Horn)
+Stephanie Stetson (Horn)

+Neil Stipp (Organ)

 Joseph Stone (Oboe and Saxophone)

-Edmond Velasco (Jazz Saxophone)
+Edmund Velasco (Jazz Saxophone)

 Wendy Velasco (Cello)

 Bob Wirtz (Bass and Bass Guitar)

 Scott Wolf (Guitar)

 Il students will find in music a varied and enriching program in performance and study.
 Exceptional opportunities for both solo and ensemble performance are available, and all students are eligible to audition for membership in the College Choir and Chamber Music ensembles.
 Through audition, Whittier students may also participate for credit in the Rio Hondo Symphony and the Chorale Bel Canto, strong community ensembles under professional leadership.
 Individual instruction in voice, instruments and composition is offered at all levels of proficiency by an outstanding artist faculty.
-Class instruction is also available in piano.
+Class instruction is also available in piano, guitar and voice.

 The Whittier College Music Department offers preparation for a wide range of career opportunities, and students with serious aspirations in music are encouraged to consider a major.
 In addition to applied music, class instruction is offered in conducting, music literature and materials, theory, music business and music technology.
 A digital piano and music technology lab is available for student use and is integrated in several course offerings.
 Students may also develop areas of specialization or individual projects under faculty supervision in related fields such as church music, management, musicology, ethnomusicology, music theory, music industries, and music theater.

+Students interested in pursuing a music major or minor will need to take a music placement exam that is normally offered during Orientation Week.
+Students who are unable to pass this exam will need to enroll in MUS 70 Introduction to Music Theory and Musicianship before taking other music core courses.
+Please contact the music department for more information.

+MUSIC

 GUIDELINES FOR A MAJOR IN MUSIC

-CORE COURSES (33 CREDITS):
+CORE COURSES (30 CREDITS):